nithish576s/nithish1.github.io/README.md

 # Nithish
 ## About me

 I am a final year undergraduate student in the Electrical Engineering Department at IIT Hyderabad.
+I am primarily interested in working in information theory, statistical inference, and coding theory.
+I am also interested in exploring communication theory and wireless communications.